 The main objective of the Incident Management Standard is to ensure that incidents, near misses, and hazardous situations are reported, investigated, and analyzed in order to prevent recurrence.
-The Contractor Management / Onsite Representative shall be considered the incident owner unless otherwise notified.
+The Onsite Shell Representative shall be considered the incident owner unless otherwise notified.

-- Immediately notify the Shell Representative and Shell HSE Team Lead of possible Recordable or High Potential Incidents (HPI) to ensure proper response and classification. - 2.
+- 1. Immediately notify the Superintendent and HSE Supervisor of possible Recordable or High Potential Incidents (HPI) to ensure proper response and classification. - 2.
 Contractor's senior site representative or designee and/or Shell HSE personnel accompany any injured worker requiring medical attention. - 3.
-Initiate the local Emergency Response Plan (ERP) / Medical Emergency Response (MER) as required. - 4.
-Ensure that an appropriate contractor incident investigation is completed to determine the immediate and basic cause of all incidents. - 5.
+Ensure that all First Notice of Incidents are entered into the Fountain Incident Management System (FIM) within 24 hours. - 4.
+Initiate the local Emergency Response Plan (ERP) / Medical Emergency Response (MER) as required. - 5.
+Ensure that an appropriate contractor incident investigation is completed to determine the immediate and basic cause of all incidents. - 6.
 Ensure regulatory reporting as required.